Related Posts

 Peptide-based anti-stress agents possess several key features and properties that make them attractive for stress management:

-1. Specificity: Peptides can be designed to target specific receptors or pathways involved in stress regulation, allowing for more precise modulation of the stress response system.
+1. Specificity: Peptides can target specific receptors or pathways involved in stress regulation, allowing for more precise modulation of the stress response system.

 2. Low toxicity: Peptides are generally well-tolerated by the body and have a low risk of adverse side effects.